 The goal of IFS appears to be to heal our injured parts so that we can live in our world with greater confidence and curiosity.

-As i understand it, the theoretical intention of IFS is to integrate ‘parts’ in such a way that a strong Self emerges; one well able to attend to the parts and work with them.
-This is similar to the Transactional Analytic (TA) notion of the “Adult being in the Executive”, with the difference being that TA sees the Adult as a structurally separate Ego State.
+As I understand it, the theoretical intention of IFS is to integrate ‘parts’ in such a way that a strong Self emerges; one well able to attend to the parts and work with them.
+This is similar to the Transactional Analytic (TA) notion of the “Adult being in the Executive” of our whole being, with the difference being that TA sees the Adult as a structurally separate Ego State.

-IFS, by contrast, sees the Self as taking a position as leader in order to and works with the parts to heal and restore internal harmony.
+IFS, by contrast, sees the Self as taking a position as leader in order to work with the ‘parts’ and to heal and restore internal harmony.
 IFS seeks to converse with aspects of ourselves in conflict; to listen to our internal dialogue.
 That way, we can calm our extremes and foster playfulness.
-In the move to calm severe inner turmoil, IFS seeks to pay less attention to symptoms and problems as do many modern models of therapy.
+In the move to calm severe inner turmoil, IFS seeks to pay less attention to symptoms and problems as do so many modern models of therapy.

-I prefer the Dan Siegel perspective fostering the view that the story of our life, or Script, emerges from a conversation between ‘parts.
+I prefer Dan Siegel’s perspective.
+He fosters the view that the story of our life, or Script, emerges from a conversation between ‘parts.
 Indeed, the conversation is not necessarily just an internal dialogue.
-Dan Siegel’s view of the ‘mind’, as i understand it, is that ‘Mind’ is not simply our body, integrated with our brain, but with our surrounding relationships (helpful or otherwise).
-My own view, put over in this web site is that our place-in-time is a key dimension of ‘mind’, as well.
+Dan Siegel’s view of the ‘mind’, as I understand it, is that ‘Mind’ is not simply our body, integrated with our brain, but with our surrounding relationships (helpful or otherwise).

-All this makes it more of a federation, rather than a hierarchy, and certainly not a leadership role or a Command and Control relationship.
+All this makes it more of a federation, rather than a hierarchy, and certainly there is no evident role, as I see it, of some ‘leadership’ role, or a Command and Control relationship.

-If it helps, the IFS Skills Training manual does offer a number of practical exercises that can be integrated into the design of some of your safe experiment.s.
-This manual is a 2017 publication by PESI, a training establishment with UK and US centres.
+If it helps, the IFS Skills Training manual does offer a number of practical exercises that can be integrated into the design of some of your safe experiments.
+This manual is a 2017 publication available through PESI, a training establishment with UK and US centres.